Scroll down for Christmas Facts

 The traditional three colors of Christmas are green, red, and gold.
 Green has long been a symbol of life and rebirth; red symbolizes the blood of Christ, and gold represents light as well as wealth and royalty.

 In The Twelve Days of Christmas the true love does not refer to a romantic couple, but the Catholic Churchs code for God.
 The person who receives the gifts represents someone who has accepted that code.
 For example, the partridge in a pear tree represents Christ.
 The two turtledoves represent the Old and New Testaments.
+The twelve days of Christmas span December 25 to January 6.
+The earliest version of the poem-turned-song is thought to have been published in Mirth With-out Mischief, a childrens book from 1780, with the modern version credited to English composer Frederic Austin who set the poem to music.

 an interesting story behind Rudolph the Red-Nosed Reindeer.